The Power of Storytelling

 NBC delivers ‘information’; Netflix delivers stories.

 As human beings, we are wired to be receptive to stories.
 We have been telling one another stories for, quite literally, thousands of years.
 Stories connect with us in a fundamental and emotional way that ‘information’ simply does not.
+Throughout history, stories have been used to impart information.
+The Book of Exodus is a story, but it also imparts important information.
+Roman mythologies were stories, but they imparted important information.
+The Parables of Jesus are stories, but they are used to impart information.

 What we do, and what we teach our clients to do, is to package the information and the facts that they want to deliver in classic storytelling formats and architecture.
 A character, an arc of story, a journey, a transformative experience and a conclusion.
 Pretty much every movie, you have ever seen, every Netflix series, every HBO, Amazon, Apple or Hollywood film is structured in the same way.